Who Is Uketsu?

 The Clue Tracker

-A single detail on an unidentified body seems like a disposal problem.
-It is actually a religious requirement, the “Offering of the Left Hand,” the ritual demand at the center of a century-old family curse rooted in incest and fabricated superstition.
+The Missing Left Hand (Chapter 1) → The Offering (Chapter 4) A single detail on an unidentified body seems like a disposal problem.
+It is actually a religious requirement, the "Offering of the Left Hand."
+That is the ritual demand at the center of a century-old family curse, rooted in incest and fabricated superstition.

-Chapter 1’s victim was chopped apart.
-Chapter 2’s victim (Kyoichi) was whole, only the hand taken.
-Kurihara traces the architectural difference back to the mechanical difference: the Tokyo house had a garage and a disposal system designed for dismemberment; the Saitama house had an underground cellar designed for whole-body storage.
-The state of the corpses was dictated by the floor plan of the house used to process them.
+Intact vs. Dismembered Corpses (Chapters 1 & 2) → Two Murder Methods (Chapter 4) Chapter 1's victim was chopped apart.
+Chapter 2's victim (Kyoichi) was whole, only the hand taken.
+Kurihara traces the architectural difference back to the mechanical difference.
+The Tokyo house had a garage and a disposal system designed for dismemberment.

-The permanently jammed sliding doors in the ancestral estate look like a quirk of an old house.
+The Jammed Fusuma (Chapter 3) → The Architectural DNA (Chapters 1 & 2) The permanently jammed sliding doors in the ancestral estate look like a quirk of an old house.
 They are the prototype for every hidden passage in the modern houses.
-The Katabuchi family has been building these specific architectural elements for generations.
+The Katabuchi family has built these specific architectural elements for generations.
 It is structural habit, passed down like a genetic trait.

-The neighbor’s sighting of the pale boy on the parents’ bed is framed throughout the middle section of the book as the behavior of a dangerous, unpredictable prisoner.
-It is actually the precise moment Momoya’s humanity is demonstrated: he has navigated the secret passage not to hurt anyone, but to care for a sick infant who is not, technically, related to him.
+The Pale Boy in the Window (Chapter 2) → Momoya Nursing Hiroto (Chapter 4) The neighbor saw the pale boy on the parents' bed.
+The middle section of the book frames that sighting as the behavior of a dangerous, unpredictable prisoner.
+It is actually the exact moment that proves Momoya's humanity.
+He navigated the secret passage to care for a sick infant who is not, technically, related to him.
+He did not go there to hurt anyone.

-The retrofitted triangular nursery with its uselessly blocked windows does not make architectural sense until the cellar beneath it is discovered.
-The large windows were added for the baby’s nursery, then blocked when the function of the space underneath required secrecy.
+The Triangular Room's Blocked Windows (Chapter 2) → The Underground Cellar (Chapter 4) The retrofitted triangular nursery has uselessly blocked windows.
+It makes no architectural sense until you find the cellar beneath it.
+The large windows were added for the baby's nursery.
+They were blocked when the function of the space underneath required secrecy.
 The architecture records the change in purpose.

 Thematic Resonance: How the Ending Reframes the Beginning